-Indian Constitution, when adopted by Constituent Assembly in 1949, had 395 articles and 22 parts.
+Original Indian Constitution, when adopted by Constituent Assembly in 1949, had 395 articles and 22 parts.
 Many other articles and three other parts were added to it by subsequent constitutional amendments.
-As of now, Indian constitution contains more than 444 articles in 25 parts.
-In this post. let’s check out the must-know articles of Indian Constitution.
+As of now, the Indian constitution has about 450 articles in 25 parts.

 Must Know Articles of Indian Constitution